t-ski/parsel/README.md

 ### Immediate requests

-> ↳ `immediate()`
+> ↳ `immediate`

 The immediate request interface exists for providing consistency in the API communication behavior.
-It provides a direct communication method working very similar to the browser native `fetch()`.
+It provides a direct communication method with `immediate()` working very similar to the browser native `fetch()`.

 ``` js
 api.immediate("/spells", {